terrisgit/K-9ModernCppStarter/README.md

 # Disclaimer

 The author, [Terris Linenbach](https://github.com/terrisgit), hereby makes no promises about the contents herein and is not responsible for anything.
-Read and/or use at your own risk.
+Use at your own risk.
+Void where prohibited.

 # Prerequisites